-Lead Plaintiffs Have Reached a Proposed Settlement for $16 Million
+Lead Plaintiffs Have Settled the Action for $16 Million

-The Court-appointed Lead Plaintiffs, Louisiana Municipal Police Employees’ Retirement System and Varma Mutual Pension Insurance Company (“Lead Plaintiffs”), on behalf of themselves and the Settlement Class, have reached a proposed settlement of the Action for $16,000,000 in cash that, if approved, will resolve the Action (the “Settlement”).
+The Court-appointed Lead Plaintiffs, Louisiana Municipal Police Employees’ Retirement System and Varma Mutual Pension Insurance Company (“Lead Plaintiffs”), on behalf of themselves and the Settlement Class, have reached a settlement of the Action for $16,000,000 in cash that resolves the Action (the “Settlement”).

 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of: